-File When this option is selected, click OK to download the file to your computer.
 The file can then be saved to an appropriate backup folder.

-Action To/From Restore Flash When this option is selected, click OK to retrieve the settings to the Backup Memory Module in the CBX.
+Action To/From Restore Flash Memory When this option is selected, click OK to retrieve the settings to the Backup Module in the CBX.
 A progress box displays the percent complete of the restore operation.
 File When this option is selected, a Choose File button is revealed.
 Click Choose File to open a file browser and located the settings .txt file to be restored.
 When the file has been located and selected, click OK to save the file to the device.
+Backup, Restore or Default Action Restore File OK Choose File No file chosen Restore the settings from a file on your computer.

-Default Application When this option is selected, click OK to restore application settings to Factory defaults, except for Ethernet and PackTrack.
+Default Application When this option is sele cted, click OK to restore application settings to Factory defaults, except for or Ethernet and Pac kTrack.

-App and When this option is selected, click OK to restore all settings including Env Ethernet and PackTrack.

-All When this option is selected, click OK to COMPLETELY RESET the scanner to Factory configuration.
+Backup, Restore or Default Action Default Mathematical Application OK Reset application settings to defaults; environmental and system settings are not changed.
+App and Env When this option is selected, click OK to restore all settings including Ethernet and PackTrack.
+All When this option is selected, click OK to COMPLETELY RESET the scanne to Factory configuration.